Wrangler (profession): Education

 Wrangling in the film industry, as part of stunt work, requires extensive training and commitment in various disciplines.
 This includes the ability of the wrangler to train horses for stunts and liberty work over long periods of time.
 Wranglers from local areas can also be familiar with smaller groups of horses and therefore identify an individual horse from the herd.
-They are trained to identify horse behaviour and a given horses age, fitness, gender and health in an instant.
+They are trained to identify horse behaviour and a given horse's age, fitness, gender, and health in an instant.
 In order to prevent injury or health concerns with horses, the wrangler possesses a specialised role in an outfit.
-An outfit is a band or unit of cowboys, cooks and wranglers who would travel together in roundups and on trails.
+An outfit is a band or unit of cowboys, cooks, and wranglers who would travel together in roundups and on trails.

 Older wranglers are often responsible for the training of younger ones, passing down common knowledge and advice, rather than a broader and institutionalised education system.
 Wranglers are often prospective cowhands wrangling in order to learn the basics about stock work.
 Education therefore does not consist of formal instruction.
 Instead, wranglers and cowboys are expected to learn on the job and grow into higher positions of management.